 For those taking groups out in lowland areas of the UK.
 The Lowland Leader Award is of particular relevance for:

-A two day course where you will cover the Lowland Leader award syllabus and have plenty of opportunity to put your skills into practice.
+You need to complete a training and assessment course (4 days in total) where you will cover the Lowland Leader award syllabus and have plenty of opportunity to put your skills into practice.

-The module looks at the important skill of remote supervision – the key ingredient in safe and successful DofE expeditions (in line with the DofE’s 20 Conditions for Expeditions).
-The module is two days long with an overnight camp – training and assessment are continuous across the two days.
+The module also looks at the important skill of remote supervision which is a key component when leading DofE expeditions.
+The module is two days long with an overnight camp.

-Both Lowland Leader and Hill & Moorland Leader Award holders are required to undertake the Expedition Skills Module if they wish to work with groups that involve an element of overnight camping.
+Both Lowland Leader and Hill & Moorland Leaders are required to undertake the Expedition Skills Module if they wish to lead groups on expeditions with overnight camping.

 We run ITC certificated first aid courses throughout the year.
 The 16-hour Outdoor First Aid course is designed to equip holders of all outdoor NGB qualifications with the skills to deal with illnesses, injuries and medical emergencies that may unfold while you are working with groups on the hill.